Oak Grove Cemetery (Gloucester, Massachusetts)

-The Oak Grove Cemetery is a historic cemetery, founded in 1854, which is bounded by Derby, Washington, and Grove Sts., and Maplewood Avenue in Gloucester, Massachusetts.
+The Oak Grove Cemetery is a historic cemetery, founded in 1854, which is bounded by Derby, Washington, and Grove Sts., and Maplewood Avenue in Gloucester, Massachusetts, United States.
 The cemetery was founded by a group of local businessmen who sought to establish a cemetery in the then-fashionable rural cemetery style.
 They hired landscape architects Robert Morris Copeland and Horace William Shaler Cleveland to lay out a series of winding lanes.
 The Bradford Chapel was built through a bequest by George R. Bradford, another local businessman, and built in 1903–04.
 The cemetery is still privately owned, and has grown over time to occupy 11 acre.

-It is the burial place of the operatic soprano Emma Abbott (1850–1891).
+It is the burial place of the operatic soprano Emma Abbott.

 The cemetery was listed on the National Register of Historic Places in 1975.